ReMarket-SE2/webapp/.github/ISSUE_TEMPLATE/task-issue-template.md

 - [ ] Code follows the project's style guidelines and best practices.
 - [ ] Deployed and verified in the staging environment (if applicable).

-### 📌 Out of Scope
-_Clarify what is explicitly NOT included in this issue to avoid scope creep._

 ### 🔗 Dependencies
 - _List any dependencies that need to be resolved before this issue can be completed._
 - _Include links to related issues or pull requests._

 ### ⚙️ Technical Notes
 _Any technical considerations, such as architectural decisions, third-party tools, or libraries to be used._

-### 💡 Additional Context
-_Include any additional information that could help in the implementation, such as:_
-- _Links to designs, specifications, or relevant discussions._
-- _Performance, security, or usability considerations._

-### 👥 Assignees
-- _Who is responsible for this issue?_

-### 📅 Estimated Time
-_Optional: Estimated time required to complete the task._

 ### 📝 Comments
 _Any other notes, questions, or comments related to the issue._